-Title and AASB APS Reference Accounting policy statement Reference employees.

-AASB 121 The Effects of Changes in Foreign Exchange Rates

-121.A A public authority must adopt the Australian dollar as Definitions the presentation currency.

-AASB 123 Borrowing Costs

-123.A Recognition Not-for-profit public authorities must recognise they are incurred.

-Aus8.1 borrowing costs as an expense in the period in which

-AASB 124 Related Party Disclosures

-124.A Key Management A person that is not a Minister and is one of the key Personnel-Declarations management personnel of a public authority must:

-Additional

-- on becoming one of the key management personnel complete and provide to the public authority a commencement KMP declaration in the form approved by the DTF CE or his/her delegate; - on ceasing to be one of the key management personnel complete and provide to the public authority a KMP declaration in the form approved by the DTF CE or his/her delegate; - within 6 weeks after the end of public authority's financial year complete and provide to the public authority a KMP declaration in the form approved by the DTF CE or his/her delegate.

-124.B Key Management Personnel-Boards Not-for-profit public authorities must disclose:

-- the name of each person holding the position of a board or committee member at any time during the reporting period, where the board/committee member is entitled to receive income (e.g. board/sitting fee) for membership, other than a direct out of pocket reimbursement of expenses incurred in carrying out the duties of the board/committee member; - the aggregate amount of remuneration directly or indirectly received or receivable by board/committee members for the reporting period; - the number of board/committee members whose total remuneration directly or indirectly received or receivable for the reporting period falls within \$20 000 bands of remuneration; and - transactions with and amounts receivable from and payable to board/committee members which adopted more favourable
+APS Reference Title and AASB Reference Accounting policy statement payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, falls within that band; and the aggregate of the remuneration paid or payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, to those employees.
+AASB 121 The Effects of Changes in Foreign Exc hange Rates 121.A Definitions 8 A public authority must adopt the Australian dollar as the presentation currency.
+AASB 123 Borrowing Costs 123.A Recognition Aus8.1 Not-for-profit public authorities must recognise borrowing costs as an expense in the period in which they are incurred.
+AASB 124 Related Par rty Disclosures 124.A Key Management Personnel-Declaration A person that is not a Minister and is one of the key management personnel of a public authority must: s Additional on becoming one of the key management personnel complete and provide to the public authority a commencement KMP declaration in the form approved by the DTF CE or his/her delegate; on ceasing to be one of the key management personnel complete and provide to the public authority a KMP declaration in the form approved by the DTF CE or his/her delegate; and within 6 weeks after the end of public authority's financial year complete and provide to the public authority a KMP declaration in the form approved by the DTF CE or his/her delegate.
+124.B Key Management Not-for-profit public authorities must disclose: Personnel-Boards the name of each person holding the position of a board or committee member at any time during the reporting period, where the board/committee member is entitled to receive income (e.g. board/sitting fee) for membership, other than a direct out of pocket reimbursement of expenses incurred in carrying out the duties of the board/committee member; the aggregate amount of remuneration directly or indirectly received or receivable by board/committee members for the reporting period;